Calculator/Resources/NC Teacher Salary After Taxes: Complete 2026 Take-Home Pay Guide

 Contribute to a 403(b)

 NC teachers can contribute up to $23,500 (2025 limit) to a 403(b) plan in addition to TSERS.
 These contributions reduce your federal and NC taxable income now, increasing take-home pay while building supplemental retirement savings.
+At NC's 3.99% flat rate, each $1,000 you contribute saves you $39.90 in NC taxes on top of federal savings.

 Pursue National Board Certification

 National Board Certified Teachers in NC receive a 12% salary increase.
 On a $43,500 base salary, that's $5,220/year — roughly $370/month in additional gross pay.
 NC also covers a portion of the certification exam costs.
+Learn more about how this affects your take-home pay using our NC Paycheck Calculator.

 Frequently Asked Questions